-Here's my guide to spending two perfect days in Cleveland Ohio, a city where hip meets history.
+Here’s my guide to spending 2 perfect days in Cleveland Ohio, a city where hip meets history.

 Cleveland isn’t just another midwestern rust belt city anymore.
 Why should you visit Cleveland?
 It’s a valid question with a forthright answer.

 The vibrant and eclectic city of Cleveland has reinvented itself.
 There are myriad cultural attractions of all varieties, making Cleveland the perfect weekend getaway.

 Since it’s a waterfront city, you’ll even find beaches and sailing.Cleveland’s charming neighborhoods are filled with old world architecture and buzzing eateries.